 When I talk about singles groups, I’m referring to groups for adults beyond the young adult or college and career age in church.
-You know, I’m talking about groups for us “older folk”—in our thirties, forties, and beyond.
+You know, I’m talking about groups for us “older folk”—in our 30s, 40s, and beyond.

 Perhaps these concerns will be helpful to other individuals so that they're not caught off guard if they decide to attend a singles class or group event through their church.

-I would like to make clear that it's not my intent in this article to stereotype unmarried people.
-I simply want to bring attention to some reasons I've personally chosen to no longer participate in church singles groups.
+I would like to make clear that it's not my intent in this article to stereotype church singles groups.
+I simply want to bring attention to some reasons I've personally chosen to no longer be a part of them.

-4 Reasons I'm Not Involved in Church Singles Groups
+4 Reasons Why I'm Not Involved in Church Singles Groups

 - Many singles are in a hurry to find a partner.